-MOSCOW— A Kirov-based court on Thursday found opposition leader Alexei Navalny guilty of embezzlement and sentenced him to five years in prison.
+A Russian court on Thursday found opposition leader Alexei Navalny guilty of embezzlement.

-Navalny has called the charges politically motivated and said they are intended to silence him.
+The opposition leader, who has exposed alleged government corruption, says the charges are politically motivated and are intended to silence him.

-Earlier this year, opposition newspaper Novaya Gazeta researched rulings of Blinov, who heard Navalny's case.
-All Blinov's verdicts were "guilty" in 130 rulings in an 18-month time period.
+Earlier this year opposition newspaper Novaya Gazeta researched 130 rulings Blinov made in an 18-month time period.
+Every verdict was "guilty."

-He also helped organize mass protests starting in 2011 against alleged electoral fraud and Putin's return to the presidency.
+Navalny helped organize mass protests starting in 2011 against alleged electoral fraud and Mr. Putin's return to the presidency.